Contentify/Contentify/daux/docs/Development/JavaScript.md

 * Adds support for spoilers
 * Adds support for filter UI elements

 It also automatically adds the CSRF token to all AJAX requests.

+Modules that provide JS scripts will include them on their own.
+You do not have to include them (or to care about them at all as long as you encapsulate all of your code to objects).